Z1ngo1/cobol-practice-tasks/TASKS/TASK13-MASTER-SYNC/README.md

 **Expected Output:** [DATA/ERROR.REPORT](DATA/ERROR.REPORT)

-### Transaction Type Logic

-**'A' (ADD) — TRANS-ID < MASTER-ID (no matching master):**
-- Write new customer record to NEW.MASTER directly from transaction
-- NEW-ID = TRNS-ID, NEW-NAME = TRNS-DATA, NEW-BAL = TRNS-AMOUNT
-- Increment RECORDS-ADDED
-- If TRANS-ID = MASTER-ID and master exists → ADD is an error (duplicate), log to ERROR.REPORT

-**'U' (UPDATE) — TRANS-ID = MASTER-ID (match found):**
-- Add TRNS-AMOUNT to WS-CUR-BAL (accumulate in working storage)
-- Multiple UPDATE transactions for same ID are all applied before writing
-- Increment RECORDS-UPDATED per transaction
-- If no matching master (TRANS-ID < MASTER-ID) → error, log to ERROR.REPORT

-**'D' (DELETE) — TRANS-ID = MASTER-ID (match found):**
-- Set WS-DEL-FLAG = 'Y'
-- Record is suppressed in output (not written to NEW.MASTER)
-- Increment RECORDS-DELETED
-- If no matching master (TRANS-ID < MASTER-ID) → error, log to ERROR.REPORT

-### Error Conditions
+### Error Handling

+**Error Conditions (logged to ERROR.REPORT):**
 | Condition | Trans Type | Action |
 |---|---|---|
 | ADD but customer already exists | A with TRANS-ID = MASTER-ID | Log to ERROR.REPORT |
 | UPDATE but customer not found | U with TRANS-ID < MASTER-ID | Log to ERROR.REPORT |
 | DELETE but customer not found | D with TRANS-ID < MASTER-ID | Log to ERROR.REPORT |

-### File Status Variables

-**Four independent FILE STATUS variables:**
-- OLD-MASTER-STATUS — tracks OLD-MASTER-FILE reads
-- TRANS-STATUS — tracks TRANSACTIONS-FILE reads
-- NEW-MASTER-STATUS — tracks NEW-MASTER-FILE writes
-- ERROR-REPORT-STATUS — tracks ERROR-REPORT-FILE writes
+**FILE STATUS Codes (all four files):**
+- 00 - Successful operation
+- Other codes - I/O errors on open, read, or write (program displays status and STOP RUN)

-CLOSE errors are treated as warnings (display only, no STOP RUN).
+CLOSE errors treated as warnings (display only, no STOP RUN).

 ## Program Flow

-1. **Open Files: OPEN-ALL-FILES**
+1. **Initialization**
-   - Opens all four files, validates each FILE STATUS = '00'
+   - Opens all four files; validates FILE STATUS '00' on each

-2. **Prime the Loop:**
-   - PERFORM READ-OLD-MASTER (loads first old master record into WS-OLD-ID and WS-CUR-REC)
+   - Primes the loop: reads first OLD.MASTER record into WS-OLD-ID and WS-CUR-REC; reads first TRANS.FILE record into WS-TRNS-ID
-   - PERFORM READ-TRANSACTION (loads first transaction into WS-TRNS-ID)

-3. **Main Loop: PROCESS-MERGE-LOGIC**
+2. **Main Merge Loop**
-   - PERFORM UNTIL WS-OLD-ID = HIGH-VALUES AND WS-TRNS-ID = HIGH-VALUES
+   - Repeats until BOTH WS-OLD-ID = HIGH-VALUES AND WS-TRNS-ID = HIGH-VALUES
-   - Each iteration calls PROCESS-MERGE-LOGIC once

-4. **Merge Decision: PROCESS-MERGE-LOGIC**
-   - EVALUATE TRUE:
-     - **TRNS-ID > OLD-ID:** perform WRITE-NEW-MASTER-REC, then READ-OLD-MASTER
+   - **TRNS-ID > OLD-ID:** writes current master to NEW.MASTER (if WS-DEL-FLAG = 'N'), resets flag, reads next master
-     - **TRNS-ID < OLD-ID:** perform PROCESS-UNMATCHED, then READ-TRANSACTION
-     - **TRNS-ID = OLD-ID:** perform APPLY-TRANSACTION, then READ-TRANSACTION

-5. **Write Master: WRITE-NEW-MASTER-REC**
-   - Only writes if WS-DEL-FLAG = 'N' AND WS-OLD-ID ≠ HIGH-VALUES
-   - Copies WS-CUR-ID, WS-CUR-NAME, WS-CUR-BAL to NEW-MASTER-REC
-   - Resets WS-DEL-FLAG = 'N' after every call

-6. **Unmatched Transaction: PROCESS-UNMATCHED**
-   - Guard: only processes if WS-TRNS-ID ≠ HIGH-VALUES
-   - If TRNS-ACT = 'A': write new record to NEW.MASTER, increment RECORDS-ADDED
-   - If TRNS-ACT = 'U' or 'D': perform LOG-ERROR-TRANSACTION

-7. **Apply Transaction: APPLY-TRANSACTION**
-   - 'U': ADD TRNS-AMOUNT TO WS-CUR-BAL, increment RECORDS-UPDATED
-   - 'D': MOVE 'Y' TO WS-DEL-FLAG, increment RECORDS-DELETED
-   - 'A': perform LOG-ERROR-TRANSACTION (duplicate add = error)

-8. **Read Old Master: READ-OLD-MASTER**
-   - AT END: MOVE HIGH-VALUES TO WS-OLD-ID (sentinel)
-   - NOT AT END: load OLD-ID into WS-OLD-ID, copy record to WS-CUR-REC, increment OLD-MASTER-READ

-9. **Read Transaction: READ-TRANSACTION**
+   - **TRNS-ID < OLD-ID:** if 'A' → writes new record to NEW.MASTER; if 'U' or 'D' → logs error; reads next transaction
+   - **TRNS-ID = OLD-ID:** applies transaction (U: ADD to WS-CUR-BAL; D: set WS-DEL-FLAG; A: log error as duplicate); reads next transaction
-   - AT END: MOVE HIGH-VALUES TO WS-TRNS-ID (sentinel)
+   - AT END of either file: MOVE HIGH-VALUES to that file's ID to drain the other file
-   - NOT AT END: load TRNS-ID into WS-TRNS-ID, increment TRANS-READ

-10. **Close + Summary: CLOSE-ALL-FILES + DISPLAY-SUMMARY**
+3. **Termination**
-    - Close all four files (warnings only on error)
+   - Closes all four files (non-zero status on CLOSE is warning only)
-    - Display full summary to SYSOUT
+   - Displays summary to SYSOUT: OLD-MASTER-READ / TRANS-READ / RECORDS-ADDED / RECORDS-UPDATED / RECORDS-DELETED / ERRORS-LOGGED
+   - STOP RUN

 ## JCL Jobs